Scralblacks/FrontOffice_planning_FrontEnd/README.md

 ## Credit [↑](#frontofficefrontend)

-  We used the api of [openweathermap.org](https://openweathermap.org/) for the weather data.
+  We used [openweathermap.org](https://openweathermap.org/)'s api for the weather data.